• Skip to main content

 If your chocolate is a little thick and seems like too much is sticking to the pops, simply add a bit more coconut oil and heat it up for a few more seconds until the desired consistency is reached.

 Don’t make your chocolate too thin.
-This is pick chocolate going on a very dark Oreo.
+This is pink chocolate going on a very dark Oreo.
 You want it to cover it well.

 These dry pretty quickly, so don’t take too long to add those sprinkles on or they won’t stick.